bminixhofer/bminixhofer/README.md

 Some of my projects:

 - [nlprule](https://github.com/bminixhofer/nlprule).
-A library for fast rule-based grammatical error correction through porting thousands of rules from LanguageTool.
-Made in Rust with bindings for Python.
+A fast, low-resource Natural Language Processing and Error Correction library written in Rust.
 - [NNSplit](https://bminixhofer.github.io/nnsplit/).
 A library implementing a general framework for semantic text segmentation.
 - [GerPT2](https://github.com/bminixhofer/gerpt2).
 A small German GPT2 model.
 I also trained a [large version](https://huggingface.co/benjamin/gerpt2-large).
 - [tractjs](https://github.com/bminixhofer/tractjs).
 A library for running ONNX and TensorFlow models client-side in the browser.
 Built on the awesome [tract](https://github.com/sonos/tract) library and accessible from Javascript.